Ninetalesgh/dndcampaign/vault/dm/meta/irl_notes.md

-Player character questions:
-  What is something your character regrets from their youth?
-  Give me a sentence or two of backstory.

-player note taking!

-TTRPG gives you a safe space to explore characters and behaving that you project out.

-it is okay to not find the right in-character words for a moment.

 Brennan Lee Mulligan: Characters are not opaque, they are stained glass and you, the player is the light that shines through.